What Does a Behavior Analyst Do? Life as a BCBA

 Parents should be involved in their child’s treatment plan so they can assist their child from home.
 BCBAs communicate with parents and caregivers to keep them updated, identify concerns and provide recommendations.
 During these sessions, behavioral analysts review data with parents or caregivers to see how their child is progressing.

-Gaining a parent’s insight is very valuable for helping a child progress to continue meeting goals.
+Gaining a parent’s insight is very valuable for helping a child progress and continue meeting goals.

 3. Observe ABA Sessions